 Lewis T. LeNaire

-Lewis T. LeNaire joined GableGotwals in September 2011 in the firm’s Oklahoma City office.
-His practice consists of complex business litigation in both state and federal courts, with a focus on representation of energy industry clients.
-Lewis has successfully represented energy companies across a variety of subject matters, including:
+Lewis LeNaire is a shareholder in the Oklahoma City office of GableGotwals.
+His practice consists of complex business litigation in state and federal courts, with a focus on representation of energy industry clients.
+Lewis has successfully represented energy companies across a variety of subject matters, including seismicity litigation, post-production cost and royalty underpayment disputes, joint operating agreement and COPAS disputes, lease cancellation and quiet title actions, surface damage and landowner disputes, and pipeline condemnations and easement rights disputes.

-Outside of the oil and gas context, Lewis’s experience includes:
+Outside of the energy context, Lewis’s experience includes:

 - Representation of municipal bodies and state governmental entities in disputes concerning city council elections, water rights, and administrative due process;